 Solicitor General Thomas M. Fisher

-Lara has served as a Deputy Attorney General with the Solicitor General since 2014.
+Julia has served as a Deputy Attorney General with the Solicitor General since October 2017.

 Payne received her Juris Doctor from the Indiana University Maurer School of Law in 2017 and her B.A. in History and B.A. in Spanish from Western Kentucky University in 2014.